electronut/ElectronutLabs-bluey/code/bluey-walkie/README.md

 ![](photo/swing.jpg)

   While walking, the movement of the hand is similar to that of a pendulum, which goes to and fro as shown in fig. This movement makes     bluey to experience some acceleration along y axis, since the board is placed in such a way in the wrist.
-Thus whenever the wrist goes   to one extreme a count is made.
-Similarly the count is incremented when the wrist reaches any one of the extremes during walking.
+Thus when the wrist goes       to one extreme a count is made.
+Similarly the count is incremented whenever the wrist reaches the extremes during walking.

-## Algorithm ##
+### Algorithm ###

   **Filtering:**